top of page

 Post: Blog2_Post

 Driving through the narrow stone and iron gate, you're instantly drawn into a serene scene.
-Canopied by large live oaks, dripping with Spanish moss, lining the drives through the cemetery.
+Large live oaks, dripping with Spanish moss, canopy the cemetery's drives.
 Some of the trees are aged well over two hundred years.
-Ornate grave markers, tombs, monuments, and mausoleums spread out over the 160 acres.
+Ornate grave markers, tombs, monuments, and mausoleums spread over 160 acres.

-Escape the crowds of River Street and head 20-minutes outside of Savannah’s historic district to the peaceful Bonaventure Cemetery.
-Overlooking the tranquil waters of the Wilmington River on a scenic bluff, at Bonaventure, the who's-who of Savannah and Georgia history are buried here.
+Escape the crowds of River Street—head 20 minutes outside Savannah's historic district to the peaceful Bonaventure Cemetery.
+On a scenic bluff, Bonaventure overlooks the Wilmington River.
+The who's-who of Savannah and Georgia history are buried here.

-The cemetery is comprised of several distinct sections.
+Several distinct sections comprise the cemetery.
 The historic section with more notable graves is towards the back.
-Running between Noble Jones Dr to the graves near the bank of the river.
-Other prominent sections include the American Legion adjoining the historic section and the Jewish section is towards the front on the south side.
-You also notice a Jewish chapel.
+Running between Noble Jones Drive and the graves near the bank of the river.
+Other notable are the Jewish section (plus a Jewish temple) and the American Legion section.

-Bonaventure is operated by Savannah’s Department of Cemeteries.
+Savannah's Department of Cemeteries operates Bonaventure.
 The Bonaventure Historical Society manages the visitor center and provides tours monthly.
 They also oversee the cemetery's social media accounts (Facebook and Instagram).

 Tattnal Family Plot, Bonaventure Cemetery